maatthc/jgandert_qmk_modules/predictive_tap_hold/README.md

 ## Order of Events

 PTH preserves the order of key releases and presses as much as possible.
-If <kbd>Shift</kbd> is down while the PTH key is being pressed, then it's normal to expect that <kbd>Shift</kbd> will affect the PTH.
-If `LCTL_T(KC_H)` is a tap, we rightly expect an uppercase "H".
+If <kbd>Shift</kbd> is down while the PTH key is being pressed, then it's normal to expect that <kbd>Shift</kbd> will affect the PTH, even if <kbd>Shift</kbd> is already released when the PTH resolves to hold.
+For example, if `LCTL_T(KC_H)` is a tap, we rightly expect an uppercase "H".

 To achieve that, key releases after the PTH press are cached until the decision is made.
 When we finally choose hold or tap, the PTH's keycode is actually registered (unless it's an instant hold and hold was chosen).
 After that, the cached releases will now actually be processed.
 Before the PTH press, and after the PTH decision, releases are instantaneous!